malikshanaah1999/Shareme/README.md

-Hello there!!
-Here is my first React Project which is A Social Media images application!

-Full-Stack Social Media App: High-performance(Data migration), reliable, and scalable.
-Used Technologies: React.js, Tailwindcss, Sanity SQL, Sanity: Unified Content Platform.-Jest: as a unit testing library.
+This project is a full-stack social media app that focuses on high performance, reliability, and scalability.
+It utilizes various technologies such as React.js, Tailwind CSS, Sanity SQL, and Jest for unit testing.
+By leveraging the powerful capabilities of React.js, including hooks, linking, routing, and more, I've created a seamless user experience.

-This project makes use of the fantastic React.JS capabilities(Hooks, Linking & Routing, and many others) The following technologies were used: React.js and Tailwindcss for front-end development.
-I utilized a unified content platform (Sanity) for the back end, a data store for your photographs and their information that you can add, remove, and get.
+For the front-end development, I used React.js and Tailwind CSS.
+The back-end relies on Sanity, a unified content platform, to store and manage your photographs and their information.
+You have complete control over your posts - you can add, remove, and retrieve them as desired.

-You may remove, share, save, and download the postings since they are photos.
-There is also a searchBar where you may discover your favorite photographs from many categories.
-You, too, have a profile.
-You can add your post by clicking the + sign!
+In addition, the app offers several features such as the ability to remove, share, save, and download photos.
+There's also a convenient search bar that allows you to explore your favorite images across various categories.
+Furthermore, you have your own profile where you can easily add new posts by clicking the "+" sign.

 ![rtt](https://user-images.githubusercontent.com/95984769/211898081-c2481b77-6a5b-43ad-8635-7f2a1c5693f7.PNG)